Weight filtrations on GKZ-systems: Introduction

 \subsection{The Decomposition Theorem for proper maps}

-One of the hallmarks of Hodge-theoretic results in algebraic geometry is the Decomposition Theorem\oldtext{ of Beilinson, Bernstein, Deligne, and Gabber.
-For example, f}.
+One of the hallmarks of Hodge-theoretic results in algebraic geometry is the Decomposition Theorem.
 For smooth projective maps between smooth projective varieties this asserts among other things the degeneration of the Leray spectral sequence for $\QQ$-coefficients on the second page.
-Decomposition Theorems are refinements and generalizations of the Hard Lefschetz Theorem for projective varieties; the key ingredient is\oldtext{.
-The key fact that makes things work so nicely there is} the purity of the Hodge structure on cohomology.
+Decomposition Theorems are refinements and generalizations of the Hard Lefschetz Theorem for projective varieties; the key ingredient is the purity of the Hodge structure on cohomology.
 In this article we study and quantify an important instance of the failure of purity, and of the Decomposition Theorem.
 In order to state our results, we give the briefest of historical surveys, and we point to the excellent account \cite{CataldoMigliorini-Bulletin} for details.

 For singular maps and varieties, things can be rescued by replacing usual cohomology with intersection cohomology, and in both instances the statement has a local flavor in the sense that one can restrict to open subsets of the target.
 The advantage of intersection cohomology is that it has nice formal properties such as Poincar\'e duality, Lefschetz theorems, and K\"unneth formula.
-While it is not a homotopy invariant, there is a natural transformation $H^i\to\IH^i$ that is an isomorphism on smooth spaces and in general induces a $H^\bullet$-module structure on $\IH^\bullet$.
+While it is not a homotopy invariant, there is a natural transformation $\HH^i\to\IH^i$ that is an isomorphism on smooth spaces and in general induces a $\HH^\bullet$-module structure on $\IH^\bullet$.
 This version of the Decomposition Theorem, conjectured by S.~Gel'fand and R.~MacPherson, was proved by A.~Beilinson, J.~Bernstein, P.~Deligne and O.~Gabber.

 The construction allows for generalization of intersection cohomology to coefficients in a local system $L_U$, defined on a locally closed subset $U\subseteq Z=\bar U$.
 The intersection complex of such a local system is a constructible complex that extends $L_U$ as a constructible complex (or the corresponding connection on $U$ as $D$-module).
 In fact, the best form of the Decomposition Theorem in the projective case is in this language: if $f\colon X\to Y$ is a proper map of complex algebraic varieties then $Rf_*\IC_X$ splits (non-canonically) as a direct sum of intersection complexes whose supporting sets are induced from a stratification of $f$.